diemastermonkey/uh-recon/README.md

 ```

 ## Outputs
-(List all outputs and what and why)

 ### Output Directories
-(Describe how they're generated)
+Directories are named for their search parameters, and all related outputs are stored therein.

 For the query `country:us state:ca city:irvine port:3389`, this directory will be created (or updated):
 ```